 One of the star features of Babbel is that it emphasizes the colloquial form of a phrase.
 Of course, it takes care to offer you the accurate and less known option, but the focus is on the words as you’d hear them on the street.

 Babbel’s software encourages you to study at least ten words or phrases daily.
-Plus, it permits you to pick your preferred review approach to ensure your review is as successful as possible.
+Plus, it lets you pick your preferred review approach to ensure it is as successful as possible.

 (iii) Cultural Bites

-Babbel also features Culture Bites to help you learn more about your target language’s cultural features.
+Babbel also features Culture Bites to help you learn more about the cultural features of your target language.

-They’re brief summaries of distinctive features of your target language, like how people introduce themselves.
-Then, it focuses on various celebrations and notable artists, and historical personalities.
+They’re summaries of distinctive features of your target language, like how people introduce themselves.
+Then, it focuses on various celebrations, notable artists, and historical personalities.

-You can add exciting bites to any conversation by discovering quick, fun facts about the culture of your target language and how native speakers use it.
+Discovering quick, fun facts about the culture of your target language and how native speakers use it can add exciting bites to any conversation.

 This is one of the best features that any language app could offer.